 After starting with Cash App, then Coinbase, then Gemini… I’ve landed on my solution.
 I buy bitcoin with Swan Bitcoin.
 I like the low fees (0.99%), recurring buys, and auto-withdrawal to self custody.
 Serious Bitcoiners are building this business.

 Private companies that own Bitcoin: A running list

 I’ve organized the list into two sections simply because of my personal preference.
-In the first section, you’ll find companies that own Bitcoin that explicitly are not in the Bitcoin/crypto/blockchain industry in any way.
-These companies have chosen to use Bitcoin instead of cash with a portion of their reservices.
+In the first section, you’ll find private companies that own Bitcoin.
+These companies have chosen to use Bitcoin instead of cash with a portion of their reserves.
 In the second section, you’ll see private companies that are plugged into Bitcoin as part of their business.
 To me, it’s much easier to see why those companies would own Bitcoin.

 Companies (unrelated to Bitcoin) that own BTC